 There are a lot of different kinds of snakes out there, but not all of them are ones that you would want to bring home.
 Even if you were to exclude the 600+ venomous snakes, you would still find yourself with a few thousand species to choose from.
-When choosing a pet snake there are a few core qualities to look for: easy to maintain, entertaining, non-aggressive, etc. No need to run through the list of all 3,879 species though, here’s our guide to which species of snakes make good pets:
+When choosing a pet snake there are a few core qualities to look for: easy to maintain, entertaining, non-aggressive, etc. No need to run through the list of all 3,879 species though, here’s our guide to which Snake Species Are the Most Common Pets.

 Hognose snakes or “hoggies”, as they are nicknamed, are beloved for their unique appearance.
 Their upturned snouts have earned them the reputation of being one of the cutest snakes.
 But these sweet serpents bring more to the table than just their looks.
 They’re very docile and adjust easily to regular handling but have a tendency to be shy so don’t take it personally if you find them spending a good portion of their time buried in the bedding.